 “It got to be too dangerous.
 We had a wedding where the father of the bride’s car was stolen during the ceremony.
 People were afraid to come down to anything unless it was in the daytime and only in the middle of the daytime, so there was no evening programs.”

-Offerings weren’t enough to even pay the utility bills, much less repair the antique organ, leaking roof and failing boilers.
-Church leadership attempted to find a congregation interested in the structure, but no group wanted to take on the expense of maintaining the enormous church.
+Church leadership attempted to find a congregation interested in the structure, but no group wanted to take on the expense of maintaining the enormous building.

 After nearly 50 years of service to Gary, the City United Methodist Church finally closed its doors on October 5th, 1975.